 You will have seen the warnings through the current season regarding epidemic Thunderstorm Asthma, which caused widespread illness and death of nine people this time last year.

-But did you know that your dogs can also be affected – and just as seriously?
+But did you know that your dogs can also be affected by Thunderstorm Asthma in Melbourne – and just as seriously?

 Thunderstorm asthma appears to be triggered by a unique combination of high grass-pollen counts and a certain type of thunderstorm.
 The science is still uncertain but the affect can be dramatic and deadly for people and dogs prone to airborne allergies.